 We are also required to comply with more specific privacy legislation, such as applicable State and Territory health privacy legislation when we collect health information in a particular State or Territory.

 What information we collect about you and how we collect it:

 The APF collects personal information from its members, health professionals, visitors to the website, and other individuals who interact with us from time to time.
 We collect most of this information directly from you when we deal with you, such as when you submit a Membership Form, when we meet you in person, when we exchange emails, and during telephone conversations.
 In some cases, we may collect personal information about you from a third party, such as a family member or carer.

-• Information about APF members, including contact details such as names, addresses, email addresses, telephone numbers and other information such as date of birth, gender and photographs;
+- Information about APF members, including contact details such as names, addresses, email addresses and telephone numbers.

-The APF collects personal information about you including health information in order to undertake our activities, including to:
+The APF collects personal information about you in order to undertake our activities, including to:

-• Provide advocacy services, educational resources and information relating to pituitary disorders;
+- Provide advocacy services, educational resources and information relating to pituitary conditions;

-The personal information we keep about APF members and enquirers, including health information, may be kept in our member database.
+The personal information we keep about APF members and enquirers may be kept in our member database.
 Some of the ways that personal information of APF members and enquirers may be used are:

 In some cases, third party service providers who assist us with our activities, such as website hosts and other IT or payment service providers, may also have access to personal information held by us and may use this information on our behalf.